mmernik/net-almanac/almanac/README.txt

 }]
 <end JSON>

 "pk": the object's id in the database.
 It must be an integer and unique.
+When creating a new object, this value may be null.
+If so, an id will be automatically assigned.

 "model": the name of the object request.
 Only "net_almanac.event" is implemented so far.